-The rule also applies in the case of an indirect sale by the transfer of the shares in the company owning the property.
+The rule also applies in the case of an indirect sale by the transfer of the shares in the company owning the property, when the majority of votes in the company are transferred or the acquirer obtains the majority of votes in the company.
 Triggering of such pre-emption right is most common in the case of the sale of town houses or older properties where division into owner-occupied flats is not possible.